stackupdev/dbs_pred/README.md

 - **Prediction Endpoint:** Enter a value and receive a model prediction.
 - **LLM Integration:** Ask questions and get responses from the Groq Llama model.
+- **Deepseek Chatbot:** Interact with the Deepseek model via the Groq API.
 - **Ready for Cloud Deployment:** Designed for easy deployment on Render.com.

 ## How the App Works